 My name is Drury Tallant.
-I reside at 732 Third Street, NE near the eastern edge of the H Street Bridge.
+I reside at 732 Third Street, NE at the eastern edge of the H Street Bridge.
 There is one row house closer to the H Street Bridge than my residence.
 My immediate neighborhood has seen many large projects proposed or constructed in recent years.
 I have actively supported and worked with developers and the Office of Planning in gaining approvals for nearby projects including Jim Abdo's Senate Square; Guy Steuart's 360° H Street; and Dreyfus Property Group's Capitol Place.
 In each of those projects the community ultimately supported the developers' requests for substantial zoning relief because the net benefits to both the District and to our neighborhood were apparent and were embodied within a proposed design.
-The proposed amendment to the Comprehensive Plan would fundamentally alter how a project at the Union Station North site would be proposed, reviewed and approved.
-The proposed amendment would enable a rezoning of the large air rights parcels, significantly increasing the potential building envelope.
+The proposed text and map amendment would fundamentally alter how a project at the Union Station North site would be planned, reviewed and approved.